February 18th, 2024

 The College boasts a rally heritage having a long-established motorsport department with stage rallying a core element of their activities and a number of lecturers having strong links to the sport.
 It has long established links with a number of Lancashire based Motor Clubs who have been instrumental in the organising of the event for many years.

-By bringing the rally to Myerscough and engaging with staff and students that in itself provides valuable educational benefits providing first-hand experience of the running of a major motorsport event.
-All in all it’s a win, win scenario for both the College and the rally organisers and is the start of what is hoped will become a long-term relationship.
+By bringing the rally to Myerscough and engaging with staff and students, that in itself provides valuable educational benefits providing first-hand experience of the running of a major motorsport event.
+All in all, it’s a win, win scenario for both the College and the rally organisers.

-Legislation allowing closed road motorsport in England Wales came into being in April 2017 and organisers of the forthcoming Legend Fires North West Stages have been quick to take advantage of the rule changes.
+Legislation allowing closed road motorsport in England Wales came into being in April 2017 and organisers of the Legend Fires North West Stages were quick to take advantage of the rule changes for their 2019 event.